vivekagr/AWS-SAA-C02-Course/README.md

 on the load which passes through that ALB.
 This is made of multiple ALB nodes each running in different AZs.
 This makes them scalable and highly available.

-Load balancing can be internet facing or internal.
+Load balancing can be **internet facing** or **internal.**
 The difference is whether the nodes of the LB, the things which run in the AZs have public IP addresses or not.

-Internet facing LB is designed to be connected to, from public internet based clients, and load balance them across targets.
+- Internet facing LB is designed to be connected to, from public internet based clients, and load balance them across targets.

-Internal load balancer is not accessible from the internet and is used to load balance inside a VPC only.
+- Internal load balancer is not accessible from the internet and is used to load balance inside a VPC only.

 Load balancer sits between a client and one or more servers.
 Front end or listening side, accepts connections from a client.
 Back end is used for distribution to the targets.

-LB billed on hourly rate and **Load Balancer Capacity Unit** LCU.
+LB billed on hourly rate and **Load Balancer Capacity Unit** (LCU).
 LCU that you consume is based on the highest value for all of the individual measurements.
 You pay a certain number of LCUs based on your load over that hour.

 #### Cross zone load balancing

-Each node that is part of the load balancer is able to distribute load across all instances across all AZ that are registered with that LB, even if its not in the same AZ.
+Each node (which reside in an AZ) that is part of the load balancer is able to distribute load across all instances across all AZ that are registered with that LB, even if its not in the same AZ.
 It is the reason we can achieve a balanced distribution of connections behind a load balancer.